Please ensure Javascript is enabled for purposes of website accessibility

 • Solomon Syed

-TOWN CENTER PARK IS OPEN!
-Town officials held a ribbon-cutting on Oct.
-11, 2022 to welcome visitors to the 37-acre, Town Center Park, open to the public, owned and managed by the Town of Clifton Park.
-The new park space is accessible from both Moe Road and the Moe Road Multi-Use Trail, as well as from Maxwell Drive at its intersection with Southside Drive, via new driveways.
+TOWN CENTER PARK The newest park in Town is accessible from both Moe Road and from Maxwell Drive at its intersection with Southside Drive.
 Bike racks and small parking areas are located at both main entrances to the park.
 The park features a 12-foot wide, paved path that can be shared by pedestrians, bicyclists, strollers, wheelchairs and is designed to be ADA accessible.
 The width of the path can accommodate groups and a mix of users.
-The trail is open every day, and will be maintained throughout all seasons.
-New crosswalks are located on Maxwell Drive connecting the new Town Center Park directly to the Town Center shopping, offices, restaurants, residential living, and community activities.
-New pedestrian lighting fixtures are also being installed along this main, east-west trail.
-Signage and benches are still planned to be installed as part of this initial phase.
+The trail is open every day and will be maintained throughout all seasons.
+Crosswalks are located on Maxwell Drive connecting Town Center Park directly to the Town Center shopping, offices, restaurants, residential living, and community activities.
+Pedestrian lighting fixtures are installed along this main, east-west trail.

 DWAAS KILL NATURE PRESERVE: In 2020, the Blue Trail was established at the Town's Dwaas Kill Nature Preserve, thanks to Eagle Scout Ryan Haug, and is viewable in the 2021 Dwaas Kill Nature Preserve Trails Map.
 You can start the Blue Trail at the Main Parking trailhead entrance off of Pierce Road.
 The route out to the far overlook is about 1.1 miles, one way.